TassieBruce/mplot-pybind/README.md

 If a later version of `pybind11` than that available via the package manager is required, the latest `c++` header library (omitting the python-side install), can be installed via the following steps.
-Note that the version installed above via the package manager is all that is required for the examples here.

 - Install the Python header files and static library.
 On Debian-based systems this is